Fenomeno (horse): Assessment and awards

 In the 2012 edition of the World Thoroughbred Racechorse Rankings Fenomeno was rated the ninth-best three-year-old colt, and the 57th best horse in the world of any age or sex.
 In 2013, Fenomeno was rated the 38th best racehorse in the world in the World's Best Racehorse Rankings and the best in the world in the extended distance division.
 He was ranked 105th in the world in 2014.

 Breeding record

 Fenomeno was retired from racing to become a breeding stallion at the Shadai Stallion Station.
 His first foals were born in 2017.

+In late 2018, Fenomeno was moved from the Shadai Stallion Station to the Rex Stud.

+Fenomeno retired from stud in 2021, and became a lead horse at Oiwake Farm.